Jay Winter

+Jay Murray Winter (born May 28, 1945) is an American historian and author.
+He is the Charles J. Stille Professor of History at Yale University.

+Winter is also affiliated with the Museum of the Great War in Peronne, France, a research center and museum of World War I in European cultural history.

+Education and career

+He obtained his A.B. degree at Columbia University and his Ph.D. at the University of Cambridge.

+Winter taught at the Hebrew University of Jerusalem, the University of Warwick, the University of Cambridge, Columbia University, and Australian National University.
+In 2001, he joined the Yale History faculty.
+He retired in 2015 as emeritus professor.

+He has served on the French President’s Commission on the Centenary of the Great War.
+Professor Winter has received honorary degrees from the University of Graz, the Katholic University of Leuven and the University of Paris.
+In 2016, he received the Victor Adler Prize of the Austrian state for a lifetime's work in history.

+Research

-Jay Murray Winter (born May 28, 1945) is an American historian.
-He is the Charles J. Stille Professor of History at Yale University, where he focuses his research on World War I and its impact on the 20th century.
-His other interests include remembrance of war in the 20th century, such as memorial and mourning sites, European population decline, the causes and institutions of war, British popular culture in the era of the First World War and the Armenian genocide of 1915.
-He is completing a biography of René Cassin.
+Winter focuses his research on World War I and its impact on the 20th century.
+His other interests include remembrance of war in the 20th century, such as memorial and mourning sites, European population decline, the causes and institutions of war, British popular culture in the era of the First World War, and the Armenian genocide of 1915.

-He obtained his A.B. at Columbia and his Ph.D. at Cambridge.
-Winter is also affiliated with the Historial de la Grande Guerre in Peronne, France, a research center and museum of the First World War in European cultural history.

-Winter is an influential scholar in the study of the First World War and its place in twentieth-century European history and culture.
-His earlier work was largely that of social history, including The Great War and the British People (1986) focuses on the war's demographic impact on the British population.
-In more recent works he has taken the approach of a cultural historian, most notably in Sites of Memory, Sites of Mourning (1995) where he advocates a more transnational focus for studying the war and European culture.
+Winter's earlier work largely focused on social history, including The Great War and the British People (1986) focuses on the war's demographic impact on the British population.
+In more recent works, he has taken the approach of a cultural historian, most notably in Sites of Memory, Sites of Mourning (1995), where he advocates a more transnational focus for studying the war and European culture.
 In this book, he analyzes the various ways the people of Germany, France and Great Britain mourned their losses during and after the war.

-He has also co-authored and co-edited books on the First World War, including a survey of the war's historiography, The Great War in History: Debates and Controversies, 1914 to the Present (with Antoine Prost, 2006) and The Great War and the Twentieth Century (with Geoffrey Parker and Mary Habeck, 2000).
-He is co-director of the project on Capital Cities at War: Paris, London, Berlin 1914-1919, which has produced two volumes.

-Jay Winter was co-producer, co-writer and chief historian for the PBS series "The Great War and the Shaping of the 20th Century," which won an Emmy Award, a Peabody Award and a Producers Guild of America Award for best television documentary in 1997.
+Winter was co-producer, co-writer and chief historian for the PBS series The Great War and the Shaping of the 20th Century, which won an Emmy Award, a Peabody Award and a Producers Guild of America Award for best television documentary in 1997.

-At Yale, he teaches a lecture course entitled "Europe in the Age of Total War, 1914-1945," in which he argues that World War I, World War II, and the inter-war period, are better understood as one "European Civil War."
-He also teaches a seminar entitled "The First World War."
+At Yale, Winter teaches a lecture course entitled "Europe in the Age of Total War, 1914–1945", in which he argues that World War I, World War II, and the inter-war period, are better understood as one "European Civil War".
+He also teaches a seminar entitled "The First World War".

-He also worked with American demographer Michael S. Teitelbaum on high levels of migration toward countries experiencing fairly low fertility rates (The Fear of Population Decline, 1986 and A Question of Numbers, 1998).
+Winter also worked with American demographer Michael S. Teitelbaum on high levels of migration toward countries experiencing fairly low fertility rates (The Fear of Population Decline, 1986 and A Question of Numbers, 1998).